kubeshop/kusk-gen/docs/ingress-nginx.md

 ## CORS
 Via the x-kusk extension, you can set cors policies on your resources.

-Due to a limitation of the nginx-ingress controller, we can only choose a single origin (the first one) from `cors.origins`.
+Due to a limitation of the ingress-nginx controller, we can only choose a single origin (the first one) from `cors.origins`.
 Kusk logs a warning informing you of this.

 ### OpenAPI Specification